RyanAmeri/blog/2020_09_09_think_like_javascript_01.md

 ## JavaScript is peculiar

 JavaScript is a _peculiar_ and _unique_ language.
-Peculiar because on the surface, it's a scripting language which largely resembles languages such as Java and C#.
+Peculiar because on the surface, it's a scripting language with a syntax which largely resembles languages such as Java and C#.
 Deep down however, it's got more in common with programming languages such as [Scheme](<https://en.wikipedia.org/wiki/Scheme_(programming_language)>) and [Self](<https://en.wikipedia.org/wiki/Self_(programming_language)>); languages that are mostly unknown outside of computer science academic circles or niche specialties.
 Most of us approaching JavaScript with a background in Java or PHP are initially deceived by JavaScript's Java-like syntax into thinking we know how it works.
 Then we scratch the surface, come across prototypes or how to determine the scope of `this`, and our mental model breaks down.
 Suddenly JavaScript looks weird, and our code has inexplicable bugs.

 ## But JavaScript is universal

 But JavaScript is the world's [most used programming language](https://insights.stackoverflow.com/survey/2019#technology-_-programming-scripting-and-markup-languages).
 It is also the lingua franca of the biggest platform ever created: the Web.
 In terms of reach, number of users or number of applications developed, the web is larger than iOS, Android and Windows combined; and JavaScript has been pretty much its only programming language since first introduced in 1995.
 Many have tried to dislodge it from its place, Sun with Java applets, Adobe with Flash and ActionScript, Microsoft with JScript and Active X, and later on again with .Net and Silverlight, Google with Chrome Native Client.
 All have failed.
 I am a big fan of [Wasm](https://en.wikipedia.org/wiki/WebAssembly) and very hopeful that it can succeed in bringing other programming languages to the web, but I have no doubts that twenty years from now, as was the case twenty years ago, the main language of the web will still be JavaScript.

-Not that JavaScript's use is limited to frontend web development of course.
-Now that with node.js and Deno it runs on the backend, with Electron it runs desktop applications, and with React Native (among others) it can be used to create mobile apps.
-No matter which area we practice in, it is upon us as practitioners to learn our tool well.
-If we need to use JavaScript and want to learn how to write code with less bugs, we need to understand how to think like JavaScript.
+Not that JavaScript's use is limited to frontend web development of course; with node.js and Deno it runs on the backend, with Electron it runs desktop applications, and with React Native (amongst others) it can be used to create mobile apps.
+No matter which area we practice in, it is upon us as practitioners to learn our tools well.
+If our tool is JavaScript and we want to learn how to write code with less bugs, we need to understand how to think like JavaScript.

 [Kyle Simpson](https://github.com/getify) says: